When people look for an interior designer, they almost always start with a Google search. You want them to find and pick you, not your competitors.

 This part is a little on the technical side of SEO.
 “Structured data” is a standardized format for HTML markup that provides Google with specific data about a page, which signals to Google what kind of content is featured on that page.

-Link to Your Social Media Profiles
+Link to Your Interior Design Social Media Profiles

-You don’t necessarily need to have a big presence on every single social media platform – though it’s a good idea to at least “claim your name” by creating and setting up profiles.
+You don’t necessarily need to have a big presence on every single social media platform, though it’s a good idea to at least “claim your name” by creating and setting up profiles.

 Instead, it usually works best to hone in on which platforms are the most effective for your industry and keep your focus on those.
 For interior design, the most important tend to be Instagram and Pinterest.